Teodoro Locsin Jr.: United Nations

 Locsin was designated as the Philippines' 20th Permanent Representative of the Philippines to the United Nations by President Rodrigo Duterte in 2017.
 It was announced that he accepted the appointment on September 18, 2016.
 His term officially began when he presented his credentials to the Secretary-General of the United Nations António Guterres, on April 19, 2017.

 Under his leadership, the Philippines voted to abstain from the challenge against the legality of the Independent Expert on SOGI (sexual orientation and gender identity) at a November 2016 session.

 Also, the Philippines was among 10 nations that voted against a UN resolution urging Myanmar to end its military campaign against Rohingya Muslims living in the Rakhine state in November 2017.

 Additionally, the country was one of 35 nations to abstain on the UN vote to declare the US recognition of Jerusalem as Israel's capital null and void during an emergency December 2017 session of the UN General Assembly.

 In March 2018, Locsin submitted the country's letter of withdrawal from the Rome Statute, the treaty that established the ICC, after President Duterte expressed his intent to withdraw from the court.
 Locsin vacated the post of permanent representative of the Philippines to the United Nations on October 12, 2018, upon assuming the post of Foreign Affairs Secretary, with the former post being filled up by his successor, Enrique Manalo.

 Foreign Affairs Secretary

 On October 11, 2018, Locsin announced that President Rodrigo Duterte offered him the post of Secretary of Foreign Affairs, which was held by Alan Peter Cayetano.
 Cayetano intended to run in the May 2019 elections for representative of Taguig–Pateros, effectively vacating the position.

-He was sworn in by President Duterte as Foreign Affairs Secretary on October 17, 2018, and his appointment confirmed by the Commission on Appointments on November 28, 2018.
+Locsin was sworn in by Duterte as secretary of Foreign Affairs on October 17, 2018.
+His appointment confirmed by the Commission on Appointments on November 28, 2018.

 Ambassador to the United Kingdom

 On August 30, 2022, President Bongbong Marcos nominated Locsin to be the next Philippine Ambassador to the United Kingdom, of which the position has been left vacant since July 7, 2022 after Antonio M. Lagdameo was appointed as the Permanent Representative of the Philippines to the United Nations by President Marcos on July 7, 2022.

-Press Secretary Trixie Cruz-Angeles announced the appointment on September 4, 2022.
-Locsin has yet to present his credentials to King Charles III.
+Then-press secretary Trixie Cruz-Angeles announced Locsin's appointment on the aforementioned post on September 4, 2022, with his appointment being subsequently confirmed by the Commission on Appointments on December 7, 2022.
+Later, Locsin has presented his credentials on May 16, 2023, to King Charles III.

+Amidst recent maritime confrontations with China due to territorial disputes in the South China Sea, President Marcos appointed Locsin on August 16, 2023, as concurrent Special Envoy of the President to the People’s Republic of China for Special Concerns.